 Figure 1.
-Map of all Board of Forestry lands in Oregon managed by the State Forests Division.
-Note: this plan does not address the management of the lands in the Klamath Lake District.
+Map of all Board of Forestry lands in Oregon managed by the State Forests Division under this Forest Management Plan.

 Astoria District

 Figure 2.
 Map of the Astoria District Board of Forestry lands.
 These forest lands are also known as the Clatsop State Forest.